Ten Second Review

 There are few visual giveaways as to this TFSIe model's plug-in status - unless you're eagle-eyed enough to spot the altered badgework and the extra charging flap.
 So, as usual with a fifth generation A6, there are taut surfaces, sharp edges and striking lines, plus a long bonnet, a long wheelbase and short overhangs.
 The wide, low-slung Singleframe grille, the flat headlights and the powerfully contoured air inlets lend a suitably purposeful air.
 In profile, three striking lines reduce the car's visual height.
 The powerfully taut contours, which are drawn over the wheels, are testimony to Audi's quattro genes.
 This shape is certainly very sleek: thanks to advanced aerodynamics, a class-leadingly-slippery drag coefficient of as little as 0.24Cd has been achieved.

 The interior is of course virtually identical to a conventional model.
 Up front, the dash features the black-panel design we first saw on the current A8.
 You're going to need to like screens because this car's classy interior can incorporate no fewer than three of them, the two you'll notice first powering up as soon as the door is opened and dominating the upper and lower parts of the piano black-trimmed centre stack.
 Legroom in the rear exceeds the space you'll get in core competitors, while headroom and shoulder room measurements in both front and rear are also generous.
-Not so good is the way the PHEV tech has reduced boot space from 530-litres to just 360-litres, thanks to the battery pack that must sit under the cargo area floor.
+Not so good is the way the PHEV tech has reduced boot space - in the saloon from 530-litres to just 360-litres, thanks to the battery pack that must sit under the cargo area floor.
 So you're going to need the split-folding rear bench.
-You can't have this model in the Avant body style either.
+You can have this model in the Avant body style too.

 Market and Model